 Section 20.
 ELECTRONIC MAIL

-If permitted under applicable law, communication by electronic mail shall be considered equivalent to any communication otherwise required to be in writing.
+If permitted by applicable law, communication by electronic mail shall be considered equivalent to any communication otherwise required to be in writing.
 ICANN shall take such steps as it deems appropriate under the circumstances to assure itself that communications by electronic mail are authentic.

 Section 21.
-RIGHTS OF INSPECTION
+BOARD RIGHTS OF INSPECTION

 Every Director shall have the right at any reasonable time to inspect and copy all books, records and documents of every kind, and to inspect the physical properties of ICANN.